PhoenixTales/phoenix-docs/vision/reconstruction.md

 We differentiate nine different cases of content to clarify.

 Content, which...
-* is not there anymore in newer versions
+* is no longer there in newer versions
 * is not there yet in older versions
 * was different in an older version
 * was different in diverse versions